xlab-si/xopera-opera/docs/introduction.rst

 .. note::

-    More about xOpera's background, its origins and goals can be found here: `xOpera: an agile orchestrator <https://www.sodalite.eu/content/xopera-agile-orchestrator>`_
+    More about xOpera's background, its origins and goals can be found here: `xOpera - an agile orchestrator`_

 .. _Parser: